 Spark Gap

-If spark blowout is encountered, the first thing that should be checked is the spark plug age and spark gap.
-The stock spark plug gap for most plugs compatible with a turbocharged whiteblock is anywhere from .031″-.035″.
-This is much too large for tuned setups, and one is almost guaranteed to encounter spark blowout if installed without first reducing the gap.
-Ideally, one can run a spark plug gap of .028″, if all ignition components are in excellent condition.
-However, even this gap can still sometimes allow for spark blowout, which would mean that you would have to remove the plugs and re-gap them.
-In order to save yourself the headache of removing and adjusting the spark gap multiple times, I recommend setting the gap to .024″.
+Ideally, you can run a spark plug gap of .028″ if all ignition components are in excellent condition.
+However, even this gap can still sometimes allow for spark blowout, which would mean removing the plugs and re-gapping them.
+To save yourself the headache of removing and adjusting the gap multiple times, I recommend setting the gap to .024″.
 The difference in power output between .028″ and .024″ is quite minimal.
-However, if after tuning you want to experiment, you can increase the spark.
+However, if after tuning you want to experiment, you can always increase the gap.

 Replace or Upgrade Ignition Components